behnamasadi/robotic_notes/docs/ros_gazebo.md

  syntax is `name:=new_name`

-This will remap teh topic chat to chatter
+This will remap the topic chat to chatter
 ```
 rosrun tutorials talker  chat:=/chatter
 ```